-You may not be fully aware of the resistance and thus feel challenged without being able to identify the issue.
-Even when the new experience is something you are looking forward to, leaving behind what you perceive as familiar can be daunting and cause uncomfortable feelings.
+You may not be fully aware of the resistance and thus feel challenged without identifying the issue.
+Even when the new experience is something you are looking forward to, leaving behind what you perceive as familiar can become daunting at some point, and cause uncomfortable feelings.

 Leaving the old self behind to re-build a new self is an emotionally intense venture.
 Any transition experience will change you in unpredictable ways.

-When the transition is something that has been imposed, and you had no other choice than accepting it, the situation may be even more challenging.
+When the transition is imposed, and you had no other choice than accepting it, the situation may be even more challenging.

-The emotional response, in this case, is often more intense.
-The sense of loss, fear, despair, added to feelings of panic, anxiety, frustration or depression may become overwhelming.
+The emotional response, in this case, is more intense.
+The sense of loss, fear, despair, added to feelings of panic, anxiety, frustration, or depression may become overwhelming.
 You can find some comfort by allowing yourself the same love and compassion you would show to others.

 Accept the challenging emotions you are experiencing as part of a difficult journey.
 Slow down, take all the time you need.
 Accept that it will take time to feel better.
-Trust yourself, all you need is enough time to heal your emotional wounds.
+Trust yourself and your resources; all you need is enough time to heal your emotional wounds.

-When you find yourself in the middle of a transition, all you want is to skip the uncomfortable feelings and for everything to be over.
+When you are in the middle of a transition, all you want is to skip the uncomfortable feelings and for everything to be over.
 Unfortunately, that is not possible, but still, you can make things a little easier by ensuring yourself a space you can nestle in and feel safe.
-You can do this by practising self-care and by remaining in touch with the people you love as they will be a vital support to help you overcome this challenging time.
+You can do this by practising self-care and by remaining in touch with the people you love, they will be a vital support to help you overcome this challenging time.